 - In some sports where large ranges of motion are required, static stretching performed beforehand may actually improve performance.

 So what is the takeaway here?
 It appears that some static stretching (shorter duration below 30 to 45 seconds) may not impede performance, so including some static stretching before exercise, especially for individuals where larger ranges of motion are needed, may not be a bad idea.

 When planning your nutrition and hydration strategies, high-performance workouts that are becoming popularized today certainly demand high-octane fueling.

-Optimizing programming with these principles in mind can provide lasting value to yourself (and your clients if you are a nutrition coach).
+Optimizing programming with these principles in mind can provide lasting value to yourself.

 The old adage of ‘you are what you eat’ does speak volumes of truth, but key strategies emphasizing nutrient type, timing and quantity, all consumed prior to exercise, can have a significant impact upon training.
 While the science of sports nutrition necessitates a significant investment of time and effort to achieve professional competency, key preparation highlights that can prove beneficial to a training session are outlined below.

 - Pre-exercise Hydration Guidelines